fhqvst/shark/README.md

 Trading terminals these days are way too complicated and expensive to use.
 My hopes are that this will be a good enough replacement for all of us who aren't interested in paying $300 a month for features we don't need and much less use.

 The project is currently in alpha stage, and there are still quite a lot of features I'd like to add.
-This includes:
+These include, among other things:
 * Notifications based on price movements
 * Net broker positions
 * Information from FI's "Insynslistan"